pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPWidgets/#XPIsWidgetVisible>`__ :index:`XPIsWidgetVisible`

-.. py:function:: findRootWidget(widgetID):
+.. py:function:: findRootWidget(widgetID) -> XPWidgetID

     :param XPWidgetID widgetID: widget to query
-    :return: XPWidgetID of this widget's root (which may be itself or None)
+    :return: :class:`XPWidgetID` of this widget's root (which may be itself or None)

-    Return the :ref:`XPWidgetID` of the root widget that contains the passed in *widgetID* or None if the passed in widget is not in a rooted hierarchy.
+    Return the :class:`XPWidgetID` of the root widget that contains the passed in *widgetID* or None if the passed in widget is not in a rooted hierarchy.